- 1.1 Sources of Information

 Director of Estates - he or she is Head of the Estates Directorate of Central Administration, which includes Security Services.
 In the role of Director of Estates he or she acts as the executive officer to the Buildings and Estates Sub-Committee and is responsible to the Sub-Committee for estates strategy and space planning, the management of all building works and the maintenance of the functional estate.

-Director of Personnel and Related Services - he or she has responsibility for the people-related functions of the University, including Personnel Services, the Equality and Diversity Unit, Childcare Services, the Occupational Health Service, the University Safety Office, and the University Club.
+Director of Human Resources - he or she has responsibility for the people-related functions of the University, including Personnel Services, the Equality and Diversity Unit, Childcare Services, the Occupational Health Service, the University Safety Office, and the University Club.

 Director of the Safety Office - he or she is responsible for all safety matters relating to the Health and Safety at Work Act 1974.
 Advice is provided to all academic departments and institutions of the University, as well as service sectors such as the Estates Directorate, the Superintendent of Parks, the Land Agent, etc. The Director is responsible for the provision of a radiation protection advisory service, food safety advice, advice on environmental protection legislation, including all matters relating to hazardous wastes, fire safety advice, safety aspects of all building plans and advice on the design of new and refurbished facilities.